rice-apps/RiceDeliveryVendorFrontEnd/README.md

-# Helpful links to learn what the fuckkk is happenning:

-- What is react-native? http://www.reactnativeexpress.com/environment
+# General coding tools

-- Don't want to use your typical terminal on your mac?
+- - Don't want to use your typical terminal on your mac?
 Upgrade to Fish!
 Fish is a shell with really cool features that you can customize on a web interface: https://lobster1234.github.io/2017/04/08/setting-up-fish-and-iterm2/

+# Helpful links for general front-end development learning
+## Keywords: react, react-native, react redux, mobx state tree

+- What is react-native? http://www.reactnativeexpress.com/environment
+- What is mobx state tree? https://hackernoon.com/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254

 # Installation instructions